temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Introduction

+This tutorial focuses on implementing an email subscription application with Temporal's Workflows, Activiites, and Queries.

 ### Goals

-Throughout the Python Subscription tutorial, you will accomplish the following:
+Throughout the Python Subscription tutorial, you will accomplish the following goals:

 - Use Activities to mock sending emails.
 - Use Queries to retrieve the status of the email subscription.